xcart/xc5-manual/en/modules/wordpress_integration/how_wordpress_integration_works.md

 Related pages:

-*   {% link "WordPress Integration: System requirements and installation" ref_qe4N0rTZ %}
+*   {% link "X-Cart 5 to WordPress Integration: System requirements and installation" ref_qe4N0rTZ %}
 *   {% link "Configuring the X-Cart Intergration plugin in WordPress" ref_wacvoZl5 %}
 *   {% link "Adding products and categories to your WordPress blog" ref_TmUz8Bkv %}
 *   {% link "Adding the Category menu and Product search widgets to your WordPress blog" ref_wuyfRXZI %}